-The Diploma in Coaching is a graduate level course accredited by Middlesex University.
+The Diploma in Coaching is a graduate level course university accredited at Level 6 and 40 Credits.

 Students who successfully pass the Diploma may apply to CABA for Chartership.
 They will need to demonstrate 3 years of coaching delivery, complete an application form and pay CABA the appropriate fee.
 See separate entry.